Queen Munjeong: As Royal Grand Queen Dowager and Regent

-Yun Won-hyeong was reinstated and wielded enormous power.
-Yun Won-hyeong accused Yun Im and his supporters of plotting to put another prince instead of Myeongjong on the throne after Injong's death.
-This accusations and rumors of Yun Im's treason led to the Fourth Literati Purge of 1545, in which the prince, Yun Im, and nine of his supporters including Sarim scholars were executed.
-After this initial purge, Yun Won-hyeong continued to purge his rivals and Sarim scholars over next five years until the total death toll surpassed one hundred.
-Even he also impeached his older brother, Yun Won-Ro, who was executed a few days later along with his followers in 1546.
-Facing no opposition from the government, Yun Won-hyeong became Minister of Personnel (이조판서) in 1548, Left State Councilor in 1551 and ultimately Chief State Councilor (영의정) in 1563.
+Yun Wŏnhyŏng immediately accused Yun Im and his supporters of plotting to put another prince instead of Myeongjong on the throne after Injong's death only days after his reinstatement.
+These accusations and rumors of Yun Im's treason sparked off the Fourth Literati Purge of 1545 in which Yun Im, and nine of his supporters, including Sarim scholars, were executed.
+After this initial purge, Yun Wŏnhyŏng continued to purge the Queen's rivals and Sarim scholars over next five years until the total death toll surpassed one hundred thus becoming the most intense of the literati purges in Joseon's history.